IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/step-chart.md

 ## $PlatformShort$ Step Chart Example

+In the following example, the step chart is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019.
+The Y-Axis, or labels on the left of the chart, are displaying the terawatt hour (TWh) values of renewed electricity and the X-Axis, or labels on the bottom of the chart, are displaying the year.

-You can create an Step Chart in the `XamCategoryChart` control by binding your data to `ItemsSource` property and setting `ChartType` property to `StepLine` value, as shown in the example below.
+You can create a Step Chart in the `XamCategoryChart` control by binding your data to `ItemsSource` property and setting `ChartType` property to `StepLine` value, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"